 Why is this medication prescribed?

-Terbinafine is used to treat fungal infections of the toenail and fingernail.
+Terbinafine granules are used to treat fungal infections of the scalp.
+Terbinafine tablets are used to treat fungal infections of the toenails and fingernails.
 Terbinafine is in a class of medications called antifungals.
 It works by stopping the growth of fungi.

 How should this medicine be used?

-Terbinafine comes as a tablet to take by mouth.
-It is usually taken once a day for 6 weeks for fingernail fungus and once a day for 12 weeks for toenail fungus.
+Terbinafine comes as granules and as a tablet to take by mouth.
+Terbinafine granules are usually taken with a soft food once a day for 6 weeks.
+Terbinafine tablets are usually taken with or without food once a day for 6 weeks for fingernail infections and once a day for 12 weeks for toenail infections.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take terbinafine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Your fungus may not be completely cured until a few months after you finish taking terbinafine.
 This is because it takes time for a healthy nail to grow in.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with terbinafine and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) to obtain the Medication Guide.

 Other uses for this medicine

 Terbinafine is also sometimes used to treat ringworm (fungal infections of the skin that cause a red scaly rash on different parts of the body) and jock itch (fungal infection of the skin in the groin or buttocks).
 Talk to your doctor about the risks of using this medication for your condition.